ATTENDANCE AND PARTICIPATION|

 In order to achieve some sense of the geographical

-contours over which the history of Modern Ireland has unfolded, students
+contours over which the history of Modern Britain has unfolded, students

 During the semester

-students will write four short papers in response to the readings assigned for the course.
+students will write four short essays in response to the readings assigned for the course.

-Each response paper should be between four and six pages and must be doubled-spaced, stapled,
+Each essay should be between three and five pages and must be doubled-spaced, stapled,

-The due dates for each paper are listed in the schedule of classes.
+The due dates for each essay are listed in the schedule of classes.

 There will be in-class midterm and final examinations comprised